-When submitting electronically, poets should include all poems for submission in a single file.
+Poets should include all poems for submission in a single file.

 We do not accept more than one story—even if the stories are very short—in a single submission.
 Please send only one story at a time.

-Electronic submissions should be doc, docx, pdf, or rtf files and should include your contact information in the upper left or right-hand corner of each page.
+Submissions should be doc, docx, pdf, or rtf files and should include your contact information in the upper left or right-hand corner of each page.

 Response time varies, but we typically respond to submissions within 3-6 months, often much sooner.
 At times, however, due to a backlog, and especially for work submitted in the summer, a response may take longer.
 If you have not heard from us after six months, please feel free to query by sending an E-mail to firstname.lastname@example.org.
 Please do not query before six months.

 Simultaneous submissions are welcomed, but please contact us immediately through postal or E-mail (with the date and genre of your original submission) should your work be accepted elsewhere.
 Please also withdraw electronically-submitted stories accepted elsewhere through the online submission manager system.
-Unless poets wish to withdraw all poems from a submission, they should withdraw individual poems by E-mail or postal mail only.
+Unless poets wish to withdraw all poems from a submission, they should withdraw individual poems by E-mail only.

 For publication, Cimarron Review acquires First North American Serial Rights.
 After publication, rights revert to the author.
 At this time, the Cimarron Review pays its contributors two copies of the issue in which their work appears.